Unhelpful movement patterns

 Research

 Research has found many important factors that help us understand why so many women experience PGP during or after pregnancy.
-These include history of back pain, psychological factors, past traumas, and some specific sports done in youth.
-More research is needed to help us understand more about these additional factors, as well as to find others.
+These include history of back pain, psychological factors, past traumas, and some specific sports done in youth (such as swimming, horse back riding or gymnastics).
+More research is needed to help us understand these additional factors better, as well as to find others.